Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/dpa/README.md

   - `dpa_mgr.py`: the DPA manager code wrapping the move list code.
   - `move_list.py`: the move list and interference check calculation code.

-A third file `dpa_builder.py` is provided for eventually plugging a custom builder for the DPA protected points.
+A third file `dpa_builder.py` is provided for managing the protected points distribution within the DPA and eventually plugging a custom builder.

-### DPA manager
+### DPA Manager

 The DPA manager provides a `Dpa` class for managing fully a DPA, along with a `BuildDpa()` factory routine for building a DPA from basic information.